 Prosecutors are nearly twice as likely to charge black men with an offense that carries a mandatory minimum sentence than white men facing similar circumstances.

 Judges have been found to be 30% more likely to sentence black defendants to prison time for the same offenses as their white counterparts.
-Moreover, among defendants sentenced to prison time for drug trafficking, black people receive a 13% longer prison sentence than their white counterparts.
+Among defendants sentenced to prison time for drug trafficking, black people receive a 13% longer prison sentence than their white counterparts.
 Specific laws contribute to black people receiving harsher sentences.
 For example, the 18-1 crack-cocaine disparity in sentencing imposes severe sentences on crack possession, which is more likely to be found in black communities, despite there being no meaningful distinction between crack and powdered cocaine.

 Black people have been found to be more likely to have their probation revoked than their white counterparts, even when controlling for other characteristics of the probationers, such as their age, crime severity, and criminal history.